 We doubt you’d admonish a loved one for skipping a workout so why do we do this to ourselves?
 We have to flip the story on guilt related to exercise because it’s healthy to give both your body and your brain a break in order to avoid burnout.
 While changing this script in your mind might be hard, it’s worth it.

-Finding a type of exercise you enjoy is also super helpful in making it feel fun rather than a chore.
+At The Latch, we recommend finding a type of exercise you enjoy.
+That way, working out will feel fun, rather than like another chore.
 If you hate running, don’t do it!
-Try a few different things and you’ll eventually find something you love.
-And, if you can believe it, when you do decide to skip a class or going to the gym, you might even find you miss it.
+Try a few different things, whether that’s working out with friends, or switching from pilates to pole dancing, and you’ll eventually find something you love.
+Plus, if you can believe it, when you do decide to skip a class or trip to the gym, you might even find you miss it.
 Hey, it could happen!